Integrating hogs in a cover-vegetable rotation for healthy soils and humans

-This summer is the second year of grazing hogs at the TFS.
-This spring we seeded a pasture into summer spring cover (peas, clover and oats) and the pigs are now happily in their research plots.
-We move them to the next plot approximately every week (Pigs are moved when most of the cover crop had been uprooted and laid on the ground but before the hogs could begin cratering.
+This summer is the second year of grazing hogs at the TFN Farm School.
+This spring we seeded a pasture into summer spring cover (peas, clover and oats) and the pigs are now happliy in their research plots.
+We move them to the next plot approximately every week.
+Pigs are moved when most of the cover crop had been uprooted and laid on the ground but before hogs could begin cratering.
 Best management practices are to move hogs when no more than 20% round was visible or devoid of cover.
-This usually corresponded with 5-12 days depending on cover crop growth stage, weather and soil moisture.)
+This usually corresponded with 5-12 days depending on cover crop growth stage, weather and soil moistures.

-On July 27, 2020 - we mowed ad tilled those plots that are receiving the conventional tillage treatment and planted the summer cover.
+July 27, 2020 - We mowed and tilled those plots that are receiving the conventional tillage treatment and planted the summer cover.

 The field that was in pasture last year (for pigs and tillage treatment) was planted in corn and winter squash this spring, following rigorous soil sampling from all plots for physical attributes included aggregate stability, bulk density, penetration resistance, volumetric water content and texture; chemical attributes included nitrate and ammonium and electrical conductivity, and; biological attributes included active carbon and soil respiration.
 The corn is now in growth stage v8 and is about 4.5 ft tall.